-Although, the effect is not proved scientifically, getting a chance to test it on grounds of your own surveys is definitely worth giving it a try.
+Although the effect is not proven scientifically, getting a chance to test it on grounds of your own surveys is definitely worth giving it a try.
 Probably many would argue the theory, defining it as sexist or based on particular gender stereotypes and attitudes, while others will look at it as another opportunity or attempt to increase the survey response rate and bring in more business.

 10. Send the survey from your company domain

 Most Net Promoter services send the surveys from their own domains or mask the sender’s email, which is still not sufficient enough to provide a better email delivery rate.

 Survey credibility is one of the first things respondents look at.
 By having your survey sent from your domain, respondents feel safer that their answers are received by the business they trust and that the collected information won’t be misused.

 DKIM (Domain Keys Identified Mail) and SPF (Sender Policy Framework) protocols allow email service providers (ESPs) like Google, Yahoo, and Microsoft, to filter incoming messages for spam or spoofed email addresses.
 The protocols verify the source of the incoming message, and if passed, the email will reach the intended recipients’ inboxes.